 Today, I am going to share with you all an exciting wedding experience with an LA couple.
 When Amber first reached out she said I just want you to do your thing.
 Don’t worry about what is normal or expected just have fun

 This LA couple wanted some unique photographs of their wedding day, and right from the start, I had an idea about how this would look like.
 I had a detailed discussion with them about using tin types, film, super 8 video, and lots of candids…So, very minimal staged shots outside of some family photos and couple pics.

 To give the day a unique feel, I used the 1850s alternative photographic process – Tin Types.
-This isn’t vintage photography; it’s antique.
 Each photo is entirely handmade and unique, meaning you can’t make copies of it.
 There is nothing quite like seeing the image developed on a sheet before your eyes; it’s a truly “wow” moment!

 Tin type wedding photography sessions require quite some time, as well as meeting certain conditions regarding the location and temperature.
 These incredible sessions will provide you with 15-20 priceless, one-of-a-kind photographs on metal.
 No digital manipulation is used- only a bit of effort and a dash of luck!
-I also used polaroids, super 8 videos, and digitals during the photoshoot.
-The entire process takes time, and you have to plan and visualize the photographs long before you take them.
+The entire process takes time it’s a labor of true love!!

 The day of the shoot with the couple was truly a dream.
 The bride was really passionate about what she did, and her warm and fun approach to the day and overall process put us at ease immediately.
 Being part of the process was very special- from planning to implementing the sequence of events to make the tintype portrait come to life.